 Unfortunately, I see too many breeder websites proudly claiming they raise their kittens "underfoot" free to mingle with all the rest of the other cats in the household, along with other litters of kittens.
 This is one of the biggest issues, but not the only issue.

+3. STRESSORS.
 We've been breeding for over twenty years -- and have had two cases of FIP.
-One in a kitten our first year of breeding, the other one in a young adult cat— about fifteen years ago - the cat was shipped overseas at about six months of age and developed it several months later.
+One in a kitten our first year of breeding, the other one in a young adult cat— about twenty years ago - the cat was shipped overseas at about six months of age and developed it several months later.
 This kitten had traveled internationally, began attending cat shows almost as soon as it arrived, and was shared between two catteries in different cities.
-Too many stressors are nearly always the reason for FIP development in an otherwise healthy kitten.
+Too many stressors are nearly always the reason for FIP development in an otherwise healthy kitten or older adolescent.

 I did spay the mother of the first FIP kitten -- not knowing any better.
 The young adult cat comes from a line we've been working with for generations, so we know that FIP is absolutely not genetic in that line.
 It is the only isolated case to date.